 - At least twelve characters, including a mixture of upper- and lower-case letters, numbers and special characters I.e. “R3plac!ng l3tt€rs with numb3r$”

-Not only should passwords meet certain specifications, but it’s also recommended that they are updated regularly – as an example some employers and IT departments will force employees to update them at least every six weeks.
+Not only should they meet certain specifications, but it’s also recommended that they are updated regularly – as an example some employers and IT departments will force employees to update them at least every six weeks.

 There’s a lot of rules to follow, especially as we’re meant to have a different password for every account.
 Password managers are often touted as the best way to manage this, but whichever way you cut it, it puts almost all the responsibility on the end- user.